Remittance service providers

 Remittance providers business toolkit

-This toolkit contains downloadable and printable resources to help you understand and comply with AUSTRAC’s guidelines.
+Download or print these resources to help you understand and comply with AUSTRAC’s guidelines.

 Managing your AML/CTF obligations

-- Guide to developing an AML/CTF program for remittance service providers (PDF, 703KB) – This guide will help you develop an AML/CTF program for your business.
+- Guide to developing an AML/CTF program for remittance service providers (PDF, 703KB)

 - Risk management methodology fact sheet (PDF, 173KB) – Provides an overview of a risk management process for remittance service providers.